-Leasing from 1 January 2019 Assets (right-of-use assets) and liabilities arising from a lease are initially recognised on a present value basis.
+Assets (right-of-use assets) and liabilities arising from a lease are initially recognised on a present value basis.
 Lease liabilities include the present value of the following lease payments.
 Lease payments are discounted using the interest rate implicit in the lease.
 Lease payments are allocated between principal and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-Rightof-use assets are measured at cost.
+The weighted incremental borrowing rate applied to lease liabilities recognised in the balance sheet was 3.0 per cent Right-of-use assets are measured at cost.
 Rights-of-use assets are normally depreciated on a straight-line basis over the term of the lease.
 Extension options are only included in the lease term if the lease is reasonably certain to be extended.
 The lease period is reassessed if an option is exercised or not exercised.
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that change is within the control of the lessee.